cuong-vm/xpath-finder/README.md

 # xPath 2

-Firefox & Chrome plugin to get the selected element's XPath and to generate common Robot testing commands related to the element.
+Firefox & Chrome plugin to get the selected element's XPath and to generate common <a href="https://robotframework.org/" target="_blank">Robot</a>
+ testing commands related to the element.

 Coming soon...
 [Being reviewed]